 The vast majority of reward credit cards are made for consumers with good or excellent credit — particularly those with the most competitive cash back rewards and cards that offer extra points, miles and perks to put toward airline and hotel programs.
 But there are a few cards out there that offer rewards to consumers with fair or average credit.
 (Fair credit is generally defined as having a credit score between 650 and 699.)
 These cards may offer less lucrative rewards or carry higher rates and fees than their premium counterparts.

-For instance, Capital One’s QuicksilverOne Cash Rewards Credit Card, available to those with fair credit, allows cardholders to earn 1.5% cash back on all purchases, but carries a $39 annual fee and a 23.24% variable purchase annual percentage rate, once the introductory rate expires.
-Its standard Quicksilver Cash Rewards credit card, available to those with excellent credit, allows cardholders to earn the same rewards, but doesn’t charge them a fee and has a broader purchase APR range (between 13.24% and 23.24%, depending on just how good your credit really is), following the introductory rate period.
+For instance, Capital One’s QuicksilverOne Cash Rewards Credit Card, available to those with fair/average credit, allows cardholders to earn 1.5% cash back on all purchases, but carries a $39 annual fee and a 24.99% variable APR, once the introductory APR expires.
+Its standard Quicksilver Cash Rewards credit card, available to those with good or excellent credit, allows cardholders to earn the same rewards, but doesn’t charge them an annual fee, and has a broader purchase APR range (currently it’s a variable APR between 13.99% and 23.99%, depending on just how good your credit really is), after the introductory period expires.